pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 In order to utilize this style of domain modeling you must take a few extra steps.
 First you model a "destination" reducer that encapsulates the domains and behavior of all of the features that you can navigate to.
-And typically it's best to nest this reducer inside the feature that can perform the
+Typically it's best to nest this reducer inside the feature that can perform the navigation, and the ``Reducer()`` macro can do most of the heavy lifting for us by implementing the entire reducer from a simple description of the features that can be navigated to:
-navigation:

 ```swift
 @Reducer